 Leanne Feuerstein (Belding)

-Mrs. Feuerstein attented Central Michigan University for her undergraduate work, and is currently finishing her Masters in Reading through Grand Valley State University.
+Mrs. Feuerstein attended Central Michigan University for her undergraduate work, and is currently finishing her Masters in Reading through Grand Valley State University.
 She teaches 4th Grade at Woodview Elementary in Belding, and has for the last 6 years.
 Mrs. Feuerstein and her husband have a 2 year old daughter, and are currently awaiting the arrival of baby number two.
 Mrs. Feuerstein and her husband enjoy going to Michigan Football games every fall her hobbies in her spare time are: spending time with her family, reading, writing, playing golf and walking.

 Mrs. Fortmeyer attended Liberty University (Music Education) and then received her Bachelor's degree (Language Arts/Elementary Education) and her Master's degree (Reading) at Grand Valley State University.
 She teaches third grade at North Muskegon Elementary and enjoys collaborating with others as a Teacher-Consultant with the Lake Michigan Writing Project.
 In her free time, she enjoys music, playing keyboard with her church's worship team and gospel jazz group, reading, writing, baking, and traveling with her husband and family.

 Mrs. Fournier went to James Madison University in Harrisonburg, VA for her bachelor's degree.
 She then got her Masters in Education from the University of Michigan after serving two years as a Peace Corps Volunteer in the West Indies.
 Mrs. Fournier currently teaches in Forest Hills Public Schools 5th Grade, Northern Trails, in the Spanish Immersion program.
 In her free time, she loves to travel, read, and write.